-The first major 1930s Mystery Jewelry Maker (known here as the MJM) “update” for 2016 starts off with some newfound examples of their bow-motif necklaces and bracelets; recent posts examined their small bow brooch and large bow brooch.
+The first major 1930s Mystery Jewelry Maker (known here as the MJM) “update” for 2016 begins with some newfound examples of their bow-motif necklaces and bracelets; recent posts examined their small bow brooch and large bow brooch.

 Because their chevron is actually a half-bow (or vice versa!)
 I am including these first two pieces here.
 This is a newfound colorway (black/white/grey) of their popular chevron/triple box chain necklace.
 It is 16″ long.

-This is the first time I’ve seen their chevron/triple box chain necklace in plain brass – all other examples have had some level of enameling – and made without the box chain “fringe.”
+This is the first time I’ve seen their chevron/triple box chain necklace in plain brass – all other examples have at least some enamel paint decoration – and made completely without the box chain “fringe.”
 It too is 16″ long.

 My very first Mystery Jewelry Maker post showed this same necklace in brass.
 The silvertone version was included in More Mystery Maker Discoveries but with a slight difference: the clasp ends of the chain came to a point and the closure was a spring ring instead of their typical box clasp shown here and on the brass version.
 This choker necklace is 15″ long.

 Another colorway of their 1933/34 Chicago Worlds Fair commemorative necklace.
-The finish mix is a bit puzzling: the mesh chain appears to be brass, but the bow looks (and indeed was described as) silvertone.
-The combination of silvertone and brass on a single necklace is something I haven’t found before.
-Part of the bow is enameled red, and the Century of Progress medallion in the center is enameled yellow (confirmed by description.)
-It was described as being 17″ long but that is probably a typo because I’ve never seen a flat mesh chain necklace from them in that length.
+The mesh chain is brass but the bow looks like and was described as silvertone.
+Part of the bow is painted red, and the Century of Progress medallion in the center is accented yellow (confirmed by description.)
+It was described as being 17″ long but that is probably a typo because I’ve never seen a flat mesh chain necklace from them in that long a length.
 The seller did not bother to properly reposition the bow in the center for the photograph (it can slide on the chain.)